AlphaEye420/DayZ-Modwork/DeerIsle_Complete_Loading_Setup/readme.md

-## CUSTOM LOADING SCREEN for Deer Isle
+## FULL CUSTOM LOADING SETUP for Deer Isle
 ### LOADING SCREEN & HINTS + MAINMENU CHAR SCENE & LAYOUT + InGameMENU + MENU MUSIC
-!
-THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.9 / works with DAYZ 1.28 and only supported as such !
+*!
+THIS PACKABLE PBO WAS MADE FOR DEERISLE 5.9 / works with DAYZ 1.28 and only supported as such !*
 ### To use this template follow all of these steps - match exactly correct or it will not work:
 ~~~
 First note there is no pbo to download.
 You add your pics and music to a directory, edit text and pack your own pbo.